BeeyondCereal

 Notes

-Freeze baked cobbler in a disposable pan for up to 3 months (topping may get soggy).
+• Freezing.
+Freeze baked cobbler for up to 3 months.
+Texture may soften after thawing.

 Nutritional Information